Reynould History, Family Crest & Coats of Arms

-Norman Conquest of 1066 brought to England.
+Reynould is one of the thousands of new names that the Norman Conquest of 1066 brought to England.
 It comes from the Norman given name Reginald or Regenweald, meaning brave councilor, which is an alteration of the Old French name Reinold.
+"Several tenants in chief in Domesday [Book] are called Rainaldus.
+Reynell, Reynard, Reynardson, Rennal."

 Early Origins of the Reynould family